EKarton/Sharded-Google-Photos/docs/create_client_id.md

     </p>
 </div>

-12. Create the Client IDs and client secrets by going to the "Credentials" tab, clicking on "Create Credentials", select "OAuth Client ID", and selecting "Web Application":
+12. Create the Client IDs and client secrets by going to the "Credentials" tab, clicking on "Create Credentials", select "OAuth Client ID", selecting "Web Application", and adding `http://localhost:8080/` in the authorized redirect uri:

 <div width="100%">
     <p align="center">